Xinglab/rmats2sashimiplot/README.md

                         Set the font size.
-Default: 8 --hide-number         Do not display the read count on the junctions --no-text-background  Do not put a white box behind the junction read count
+Default: 8 --hide-number         Do not display the read count on the junctions --no-text-background  Do not put a white box behind the junction read count --keep-event-chr-prefix
+                        force the contig name in the provided events file to be used --remove-event-chr-prefix
+                        remove any leading "chr" from contig names in the provided events file
 ```

 ## Output